Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-New funding opportunities from ACL's National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) have been announced for the
+Two new funding opportunities from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) at ACL have been announced for the

 Back to Top